Anchored Supervised Fine-Tuning: Method

 \begin{theorem}[Strict Tightness] The DFT auxiliary distribution yields a strictly tighter lower bound than standard SFT whenever $\mathrm{Var}(p_\theta(\tau)) > 0$ on $D^+$. \end{theorem}

 This theoretical result explains DFT's superior empirical performance in domains where the policy distribution exhibits sufficient variance across training examples.

 \textbf{Key Finding 3: DFT suffers from distributional drift.} However, our analysis also revealed a critical limitation: the policy distribution progressively diverges from the reference distribution during training.
 As optimization proceeds, $q$ becomes increasingly concentrated on trajectories with high $p_\theta(\tau)$, creating a feedback loop where the model focuses on a diminishing subset of training data.
-This distributional drift undermines the foundational assumptions of the RWR framework and threatens the validity of the lower bound guarantees.
+This distributional drift makes the bound increasingly loose and the importance weights increasingly high-variance, reducing effective sample size and destabilizing optimization.

 We formalized this instability by noting that the fundamental inequality $u \geq 1 + \log u$ (used to derive the RL lower bound) achieves equality if and only if $u = 1$.
 In DFT's case, $u = \frac{\pi_\theta(\tau)}{q_\theta(\tau)}$, so the bound is tight only when $\pi_\theta(\tau) = q_\theta(\tau)$, i.e., when $p_\theta(\tau)$ is constant on $D^+$.
 However, as training progresses, $p_\theta(\tau)$ becomes increasingly non-uniform, making the inequality strictly loose.
 This leads to deteriorating bound quality, reduced effective sample size, and training instability.